controversy187/kerbalbook/chapters/01_rocket_equation.md

 Working backward, we need a way to get this Kerbal off the ground and going at the speed of sound.
 For that, we'll need an engine!
 Applying what we've learned in this chapter, we know that our TWR must be greater than 1.0.
 We also know that we'll want a pretty high specific impulse, since we're extremely close to the ground, where the gravity is the highest.
 Since we're not trying to get anywhere _specific_, we don't need a lot of control.
 Just a lot of force, fairly quickly.
 Additionally, our Kerbal's aren't extremely sophisticated (yet!), so we don't have many options to choose from.
 In fact, there's only one 1 engine!

 If you right-click on the RT-5 "Flea" Solid Fuel Booster, you can see some more details about it.
 Specifically, you can see that the Max Thrust at Sea Level (ASL) is 162.909 kilo Newtons (kN).
 That tells us the force that this engine will produce on our rocket.
 This is important!
 Additionally, you can see the Specific Impulse, labeled as Engine Isp.
 For this particular booster engine, the ($I_{sp}$) is 140 at sea level, and 165 in a vacuum.
-This is a good time to notice that this engine (and engines in general) tend to produce more thrust and do so more efficiently in a vaccuum than they do at sea level.
+This is a good time to notice that this engine (and engines in general) tend to produce more thrust and do so more efficiently in a vacuum than they do at sea level.
 This is due to the presence of a substance called "air".

 While this "air" substance is normally quite helpful for activities such as breathing and whistling, the air tends to get in the way of rockets.
 The rockets have to push their way through the air, and that takes up some of the energy that we're putting into them.
 As we get higher, the air becomes less dense, so we can use more energy directly moving our rocket and less energy pushing air out of the way.